Robert Irwin (artist): Recognition

 Irwin was awarded a MacArthur Fellowship in 1984, making him the first artist to receive the five-year fellowship, which lasted until 1989.
-He has also been the recipient of a John Simon Guggenheim Fellowship (1976), the Chaloner award, the James D. Phelan award (1954), and the Thomas Jefferson Foundation medal in architecture awarded by the University of Virginia School of Architecture (2009).
-He holds Honorary Doctorates from the San Francisco Art Institute (1979) and the Otis College of Art and Design (1992).
+He was also the recipient of a John Simon Guggenheim Fellowship (1976), the Chaloner award, the James D. Phelan award (1954), and the Thomas Jefferson Foundation medal in architecture awarded by the University of Virginia School of Architecture (2009).
+He held Honorary Doctorates from the San Francisco Art Institute (1978) and the Otis College of Art and Design (1992).
 Irwin was elected as a member of the American Academy of Arts and Letters in 2007.
 That same year he had a residency at the Museum of Contemporary Art San Diego.